john-itcsolutions/cheirrs/README.md

 ## DATABASE: Internals

-You will need a database schema (we use 2 - the_general, and the_general_oseer) to serve as material for development.
+You will need a database schema (we use 2 - the_general, and the_general_oseer at this early stage) to serve as material for development.

-In our case when a single member-class network exists (such as our Real Estate Property dApps) we would be required to separate the existing single network into several (3 at least) servers designed to keep everyone honest.
+In our case when a single member-class network exists (such as our Real Estate Property dApps) we would be required to separate the existing single network into several (3 to provide a 'Mexican Standoff' arrangement) servers designed to keep everyone honest.

 In our case, with The General, we started the process of building the databases from schema backup .sql files:

 You need to do some trials to determine the leading Database Node (taken at this preliminary stage as a Master, with 2 secondary nodes.
-It will be necessary to develop a way of allowing Master/Master relationships.
+It will be necessary to develop a way of allowing Master/Master relationships in the future.

 On primary: